JayaraniArunachalam/Days-between-two-dates/README.md

 # Days-between-two-dates
-A program to calculate ages in days using datetime module in Python
+A program to calculate ages in days using the datetime module in Python

 I built a program that: